MicrosoftDocs/win32/desktop-src/shell/links.md

 ---
-Description: 'A Shell link is a data object that contains information used to access another object in the Shell''s namespace&\#8212;that is, any object visible through Windows Explorer.' ms.assetid: '54a03536-6fe6-4304-a555-58e5bca128b9'
+Description: A Shell link is a data object that contains information used to access another object in the Shells namespace&\#8212;that is, any object visible through Windows Explorer. ms.assetid: 54a03536-6fe6-4304-a555-58e5bca128b9
 title: Shell Links
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Shell Links